aosabook/500lines/crawler/crawler.markdown

-# A Web Crawler With asyncio Coroutines
+title: A Web Crawler With asyncio Coroutines
+author: A. Jesse Jiryu Davis and Guido van Rossum

 Classical computer science emphasizes efficient algorithms that complete computations as quickly as possible.
 But many networked programs spend their time not computing, but holding open many connections that are slow, or have infrequent events.
 These programs present a very different challenge: to wait for a huge number of network events efficiently.
 A contemporary approach to this problem is asynchronous I/O, or "async".